|

 The Las Vegas strip is always in a state of turmoil ...always building, expanding and remodeling.
 We manage to see something new every time we go.
 For one thing, the "family" vacation theme is now ancient history.
 Las Vegas is now catering to adults and conventioneers who have money to gamble.
 Sin City has arrived.

-Visionary Steve Wynn is credited with building some of the best las vegas hotels ...each successive one being better (more lavish) than the last.
-He has now sold his (downtown) Golden Nugget, Treasure Island, Mirage and Bellagio hotel-casinos.
+Visionary Steve Wynn is credited with building some of the best and most luxurious Las Vegas hotels ...each successive one being better (and more lavish) than the last.
+He changed Las Vegas' emphasis from that of gambling to being an upscale resort destination.